Lombiq/Hastlayer-SDK/Docs/Roadmap.md

 Everything is about allowing software engineers to make their programs faster easily by leveraging the power of FPGAs.
 You can get an up-to-date glimpse of what's in focus from the [issues](https://github.com/Lombiq/Hastlayer-SDK/issues) and the [project cards](https://github.com/Lombiq/Hastlayer-SDK/projects/1).
-Feel free to open issues yourself for bugreports and feature requests!
+Feel free to open issues yourself for bug reports and feature requests!

 On a high level this is what we have outlined for the future: